Gary Anders | October 2020

 “What objective standard of independence is to be applied?
 And does the debtor in possession emphasis create conflicting interests which may cloud assessments of independence?”

-Worrells Solvency & Forensic Accountants partner, Scott Andersen, adds that it’s important to recognise small businesses can get into financial trouble for a whole range of reasons.
+Worrells Solvency & Forensic Accountants partner, Scott Andersen, says it’s important to recognise small businesses can get into financial trouble for a range of reasons.

-“Usually there are factors that have contributed, such as debt, but it’s more often the case than not that there are other circumstances which underpin the failure that’s contributed to ongoing losses being incurred.
+“Usually there are factors that have contributed, such as debt, but it’s more often the case than not that there are other circumstances which underpin the failure that’s contributed to ongoing losses being incurred,” Anderson says.

 “Even if they can strike a deal with creditors and the business is able to restructure its debt, it’s not actually going to alter the ongoing loss position of the business.
-In a larger sense, it’s not dealing with that broader financial issue,” Andersen says.
+In a larger sense, it’s not dealing with that broader financial issue.”

-At the time of writing, the enabling Bill including draft consequential amendments is expected to be released sometime in the week commencing 5 October.
-A future edition of INPRACTICE will provide details.
+At the time of writing, the enabling Bill including draft consequential amendments was expected to be released sometime in the week commencing 5 October 2020.